 So was I until I spent an hour researching it.
 That’s why I am not going into the intricate details of how compression is measured.
 Instead I am going to explain the only two compression levels you need to worry about as a pregnant mother:

 15-20mmHg – This level of compression is available over the counter or online and comes in all different styles and colors.
-Amazon has a whole bunch of these compression stockings at a great price.
 This level of compression offers relief from minor swelling and varicose veins.

 But what if you are suffering from severe swelling or varicose veins?